-Blumberg came to San Francisco around 1962 and worked for Turk Murphy during 1965-66.
-Jerry made a strongly favorable impression on local musicians, but soon departed the area.
-He decisively left the music business altogether for health and personal reasons, taking up life elsewhere as a skilled professional in the sciences.
+Blumberg came to San Francisco around 1961 and worked for Turk Murphy during 1965-66.
+Jerry made a strong favorable impression on local musicians, but soon departed the area.
+He left the music business decisively altogether for health and personal reasons, taking up life elsewhere as a microbiologist.

 For decades Bob Mielke recalled that Jerry was the trumpet player on this gig.
 But surprisingly, Blumberg recently broke a silence of 50 years to assert that he did not play horn on the Monkey Inn tapes.
 Nonetheless, he did recall playing there with Bob a couple of times, and other tapes of Jerry with Mielke’s ensembles bear a strong resemblance.

 The tasteful horn player on these sessions blends a swinging New York Dixieland trumpet style with flourishes of Bunk Johnson’s rustic New Orleans manner.
 He offers cooperative leadership without aggressiveness, a full tone, fluid technique and fresh improvisational ideas.

 Despite his demurral, informed listeners concur that this is Blumberg — namely Bob Mielke; Bob’s knowledgeable friend Bill Raynolds (who helped preserve these tapes); jazz scholar and musician Richard Hadlock (he distinctly recalls Jerry’s “classy” sound) and this writer.